rycolos/RetroSort/README.md

 # RetroSort
-A Python script to sort and transfer local rom files from a local machine to a RetroPie installation using SSH and SCP.
+A Python script to sort and transfer rom files from a local machine to a RetroPie installation using SSH and SCP.

 This was designed to work on a LAN, but should work remotely (be sure to implement SSH security best practices).